Longer stays • calmer routines • trusted care

 How it differs: weekly care is about continuity and repeatable routines.
 Hourly care is for short breaks, and daily care is for full-day blocks on specific days.

-2) Why weekly care fits travel families
+2) Why weekly care in Hoi An & Da Nang fits travel families

 Long stays have a different problem than short trips: it’s not only about entertainment.
 Parents often need reliable blocks for work, errands, rest, or planning—and children do best with predictable care when they are away from home.